 Q. For Grandfather Status, how and when do I prove my "10 Years of Experience" requirement?

-A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports event industry specific experience, is required.
+A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports tourism industry specific experience, is required.
 Years of experience must be proved upon admission to the program.